 We all know that everyone has different motivations for working and will join (or leave) an organisation for a variety of reasons.
 A business that can understand this and avoid treating everyone in the same fashion will have higher tenures than others.

 Once a new hire has joined, your efforts to keep them engaged must continue.
-This should include:
+This includes:

 - Having structured training programmes in place to ensure skills are constantly developing

 - Undertaking regular performance reviews - even if these are yearly, bi-annually or more frequent

 Both of these offer clarity around career progression and if appropriate, an opportunity to review remuneration.
 Without this type of platform that gives greater visibility to either an employee’s career path or earnings will often drive individuals to other companies with more defined frameworks in place.

 3. Place more attention on praising employees

-Praising and rewarding your employees for the work they do will instantly make them feel appreciated and valued, incentivising them to carry on performing to the highest standards possible.
+Praising and rewarding your employees for the work they do will instantly make them feel appreciated and valued, giving them incentives to continue to carry on performing to the highest standards possible.
 The power of praise is underestimated; it’s one of the most effective methods for motivating employees and helping them reach their full potential.